MUN-COMP3100/project-tolbasolaireteam/README.md

 ### Testing the server

-**As mentioned by Dr. Brown in-class, the Mocha tests are no longer necessary as they have already been demonstrated in the video that the application's features are working properly.
+*As mentioned by Dr. Brown in-class, the Mocha tests are no longer necessary as they have already been demonstrated in the video that the application's features are working properly.
 Furthermore, the server-side features have already been tested in part 2 of the assessment and have received full marks.
-Therefore, there is no need to include working Mocha tests in the submission.**
+Additionally, as we are now setting the status codes in the http responses it seems Mocha does not work well when seeing 400 level codes and shuts down.
+Therefore, there is no need to include working Mocha tests in the submission.*

 Each of the 6 server-side features implemented can be tested by: